The 5 Best Songs of the Week

 “House of Truth,” Jamie Hannah

 Jamie Hannah, 22, is a British pop singer-songwriter with an operatic background — and nowhere does that come across more clearly than on “House of Truth,” which has both a bubbly, upbeat disco Boy George version and this acoustic take, which is stripped back and slowed down to powerful effect.
 It’s a soaring, deeply felt song with choral and orchestral backing, delicate string plucks offsetting his classically trained voice.
-It’s just his second release with Boy George’s label, but it feels like a worthy introduction to a rising talent; he’s planning to release a debut album this year.
+It’s just his second release, but it feels like a worthy introduction to a rising talent; he’s planning to release a debut album this year.